 Two Co-Chairs shall be the Officers of the Planning Council.
-The Council shall make all attempts to secure at least one Co-Chair that is PWH to ensure representation of PWH in Council leadership positions.
+The Council shall make all attempts to secure at least one Co-Chair that is HIV+ to ensure representation of people living with HIV/AIDS in Council leadership positions.
 The term of office shall be for three years.
 All Co-Chairs are appointed by and serve at the pleasure of the Mayor of the City of New Haven.